 |

-left' and the 'green' wire
+'stays on the left' and the 'green' wire always 'stays on the right' --

-always 'stays on the right' -- all the way from the wall jack to your phone.
+all the way from the wall jack to your phone.

 VoIP Whole House Correct Polarity: After disconnecting the local